zpmexx/Monketype-api-import/README.md

 4. **Error logs will be stored into logfile.log, and import status will be stored into import_status.log**
 5. **stats.py script will get data from db and push them into GitHub account**
 6. **You can use API call via ApeKey 30 times per day, so after you reach this limit you wont get any answear and in logfile you will see *Problem with inserting data 0* row**
+7. **incremental_import.py will check for the last result time in db and download just those tests that are younger than that.
+It will also update automatically into GitHub account unless you comment last 2 line of code.**

 # UPDATE for 1000+ tests